 The Ixupi themselves are very disappointing for any horror fan looking for some frights.
 They are animated cartoons that wouldn't even give the Scooby gang the willies.
 The pre-rendered backgrounds are nice for the time, impressively using bright and vivid colours while still retaining a spooky and often unnerving atmosphere.
 The assets were even used as clip art in Sierra's newly formed Print Artist series of programs, which was how I first heard about the game (it came free with our very first printer - along with Big Red Racing bizarrely).

 Once you enter the museum, the game opens up and becomes less linear, giving you the opportunity to attempt the puzzles in any order.
-A lot of these fit in well with the environment, but a couple do feel like mini-games that ruins the suspension of disbelief.
-Aside from this the puzzles are high quality for the most part, but don't expect Myst levels of cleverness.
+A lot of these fit in well with the environment, but a couple do feel like mini-games that ruin the suspension of disbelief.
+Aside from this the puzzles are high quality for the most part but don't expect Myst levels of cleverness.

 I can find little to say that's negative about the game, but my biggest gripe is in the way it tries to artificially lengthen the game.
 You can only carry one item at a time.
 There may only be one type of item you can carry, but it is an important one.
 In order to entrap the Ixupi, you need to find special pots - complete with lids - among the interesting artefacts and factoids.

 I went in expecting something along the lines of Myst meets horror and it does kind of deliver.
 Where it doesn't is in the scare factor.
 The way the plot is written and how the scares are presented are more akin to an average Goosebumps episode, echoing its teen target audience.
 That's not to say that it's bad.
 Like Myst, there's enough there to keep you intrigued until the end, with an interesting setting and nice mid-90s graphics.